KTeam BBQ

 Advertising

-Though most of our favorite places are in Koreatown, one of the densest dining neighborhoods in the city with everything from South Asian and Korean cuisine to old-school steakhouses, we’ve also included a few key spots outside of the area that offer best-in-class grilling experiences with attentive customer service (not always a given in Koreatown) and other noteworthy bells and whistles.
-While many are better suited to groups of four or more, we’ve also included a few places that accommodate pairs or even solo diners, so whenever a craving for freshly grilled meat strikes, our guide will have you covered.
+Though most of my favorite places are in Koreatown, one of the densest dining neighborhoods in the city (it has everything from South Asian cuisine to classic steakhouses), I’ve also included a few key spots outside of the area that offer best-in-class grilling experiences with attentive customer service (not always a given in Koreatown) and other noteworthy bells and whistles.
+While many are better suited to groups of four or more, I added a few places that accommodate pairs or even solo diners, so whenever a craving for freshly grilled meat strikes, our guide will have you covered.

 L.A.'s best Korean BBQ restaurants